Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Full test coverage for classes
 - Dynamic dashboard Event-Driven with Asyncio.Queue
 - ✅    Pytest rapport to check tests coverage
-- Auto fetch() without reloading page for standard access in / and /tree
+- ✅    Auto fetch() without reloading page for standard access in /
 - More DLL infos with pefile
 - Lazy loading, load only x's first processes then frontend JS
 - Geolocation of opened connections